 How Do Cats Get Worms?

-In my practice, I have seen it all!
-From upper respiratory disease to intestinal blockages – you should see some of the items I’ve removed from cats’ stomachs over the years! – and even skin disease and seasonal allergies.
-With more than 15 years in the business of treating pets, nothing makes me squirm anymore.
+In my veterinary practice, I have seen it all: upper respiratory disease, skin disease, seasonal allergies, and countless intestinal blockages.
+You wouldn’t believe some of the items I’ve removed from cats’ stomachs in my more than 15 years in the business of treating pets — and nothing makes me squirm anymore.

-But there’s one diagnosis that always seems to make my pet parents squeamish: gastrointestinal parasites AKA “worms.”
-YUCK!
+But there’s one diagnosis that always seems to give my pet parents the ick: gastrointestinal parasites, also known familiarly as worms.

-Just the thought of parasites living in a cat’s GI tract really elicits an emotional response from cat parents.
-Yet, it is such a common diagnosis and one veterinarians treat and prevent routinely.
-Especially in South Florida, where I practice veterinary medicine, gastrointestinal parasites in cats are common!
+Just the thought of parasites living in a cat’s GI tract elicits an emotional response from cat parents.
+It’s a hard diagnosis to hear if you’re squeamish, but it’s also an extremely common one.
+Veterinarians regularly diagnose, treat, and prevent gastrointestinal parasites in both indoor cats and outdoor cats.
+It’s especially common in South Florida, where I practice veterinary medicine.

 1. Hookworms

-Hookworms are intestinal parasites that infect your cat’s intestinal tract by contact or ingestion of larvae (baby hookworms) in a contaminated environment.
-The parasite attaches to the lining of your cat’s intestinal tract and feeds on the blood of your cat.
-These parasites will reproduce inside your pet forming eggs that are excreted through your cat’s poop.
-The eggs hatch into larvae (young hookworms) and live in the soil.
-Once in the larval stage, hookworms can invade your cat through contact (penetration through the skin), eating contaminated dirt or soil, or licking fur (cleaning).
+Hookworms are parasites that infect your cat’s intestinal tract by contact or ingestion of larvae (baby hookworms) in a contaminated environment.
+The parasite attaches to the lining of your cat’s intestinal tract and feeds on their blood.
+The parasites will then reproduce inside your pet, forming eggs that end up in your cat’s poop.
+The eggs hatch into larvae (young hookworms) and live in the soil (or your cat’s litter box).
+Once hatched, hookworms can latch onto your cat again, or they can infect other animals that ingest contaminated dirt or soil (often through licking or grooming).

-Hookworms feed on the blood of your cat resulting in blood loss and anemia.
-These parasites can be a serious threat to young, malnourished kittens that may not be able to survive the blood loss without a transfusion and extensive hospitalization and care.
+Hookworms feed on your cat’s blood, which results in blood loss and anemia.
+These parasites can be a serious threat to young or malnourished kittens that may not be able to survive the blood loss without a transfusion at a hospital and extensive follow-up care.
 In addition to blood loss, hookworms can cause diarrhea and weight loss in adult cats.

 How does my cat get diagnosed with hookworms?